AtrCheema/AI4Water/README.md

 | Dual Attention | `DualAttentionModel` | [paper](https://arxiv.org/pdf/1704.02971.pdf) [code]() |
 | Input Attention  | `InputAttentionModel` | |

-`*` These models can be constructed by stacking layers in a python dictionary as shown later here.
+`*` These models can be constructed by stacking layers in a python dictionary as shown in [examples](https://github.com/AtrCheema/dl4seq/blob/master/examples/build_dl_models.md).
 The remaining models can be used as shown [here](https://github.com/AtrCheema/dl4seq/blob/master/examples/build_dl_models.md)

 ## Installation